treeorg/Fagus/README.md

 * **Type**: `str`
 * **Allowed values**: Any string only containing the characters `"d"`, `"l"` and `" "`

-This parameter is used to precisely specify which types the new nodes to create when inserting a value at `path` shall have.
-They are defined in three possible ways: `"l"` for `list`, `"d"` for `dict` or `" "` for "don't care".
+This parameter is used to precisely specify which types the new nodes to create when inserting a value at [`path`](#the-path-parameter) shall have.
+There are defined in three possible ways: `"l"` for `list`, `"d"` for `dict` or `" "` for "don't care".
 Don't care means that if the node exists, its type will be preserved if possible, however if a new node needs to be created because it doesn't exist, [`default_node_type`](#default-node-type) will be used if possible.
 The examples below will make it more clear how this works.
+For an overview, also check the [basic principles for modifying the tree](#basic-principles-for-modifying-the-tree).

 **Example one: creating new nodes inside an empty object**:
 ```python